 Think of ordering floor samples like trying on clothes, or test-driving a car.
 This is not a decision you want to make blind; you want to see the actual product in your home so you can make the most informed decision possible.
 You may live with your final selections for a long time.
 You should take advantage of everything that can help you choose the floor you’ll love for years to come.

 Plus, samples are there for you to do whatever you want with them.
-No, seriously.
+Look at them in any room.
+Look at them in different lighting conditions.
+Experiment with them - no, seriously.
 Test their durability.
 Hit them with a hammer, spill grape juice on them, put on your best high heels and go for a strut.
 Why else are samples important?

 Another important thing to think about is who’s going to install your new floor.
 Are you going to take on the do-it-yourself challenge, or are you going to bring in a professional?
 Some floors can be easy to put in place yourself.
 Other varieties, especially certain types of Hardwood flooring, are better left to the specialists.
-If you consider hiring an installer you should meet with them in advance and get satisfactory answers.
+If you consider hiring an installer you should meet with them in advance and get satisfactory answers to these things:

-• Guarantees on the installer’s part.
+• Get guarantees on the installer’s part.
 If you have issues with the installation, how long is their guarantee?
 It might be a few months.
 It should be at least a year.
 Make sure you understand what they will do, and how you would start that process, should it arise.

 • Find out about any additional costs that could arise.
 Before the installation gets underway, you should be able to know exactly how much money you will be paying for it when it is finished.